vedph/cadmus_doc/deploy/docker-usage.md

 ### Image cadmus_web

 This image and its compose script are used to start a container providing the full backend and frontend stacks (databases, API, web application).
+This image thus provides the full-stack system, ready to be used with a mock database, without the hassle of setting up Angular and its dependencies.
+The disadvantage is that we need to build and publish this image whenever the frontend is changed, and the frontend is the fastest-moving part of the system.

 The directions are similar to the above:

 1. save the API `docker-compose.yml` file (from <https://github.com/vedph/cadmus_web>) somewhere in your machine.
+Please notice that this file comes from another repository, even if it's still named `docker-compose.yml`.
+You should place each in its own, distinct directory.

 2. from a command prompt, enter the directory where you saved the `docker-compose.yml` file, and type the command `docker-compose up` (use `sudo` for Linux).
 This fires all the services, backend and frontend, so please refer to the instructions above for more.
+As explained above, you can use `docker-compose down` to remove the containers and restart fresh, with a new database.

 3. if everything went OK, open your browser at `localhost:4200`.
 To login: